ahwayakchih/openshift-nodebb/README.markdown

 and OpenShift documentation and examples from https://developers.openshift.com/en/managing-action-hooks.html

-It also wouldn't be created if not for the questions and conversations with Sylwester Cyba from http://nhl.pl/.
+It also wouldn't be created if not for numerous questions and conversations with Sylwester Cyba from http://nhl.pl/.

+Part describing custom domain setup was created thanks to Benderwan (https://github.com/Benderwan) asking reporting problem and testing solutions (https://github.com/ahwayakchih/openshift-nodebb/issues/7).